HeavyMedl/netstorage/docs/CLI.md

 npx netstorage download <remotePath> [localPath]
 ```

-- `remotePath` – The path to the remote file or directory in NetStorage.
+`remotePath` - The path to the remote file or directory in NetStorage.
-- `localPath` (optional) – Local destination path.
+`localPath` (optional) - Local destination path.
 Defaults to a file or folder in the current directory using the remote name.

 Options:

-- `-c, --cancel-after <ms>` – Abort the request after a timeout delay
+- `-c, --cancel-after <ms>` - Abort the request after a timeout delay
-- `-d, --dry-run` – Simulate the operation without downloading
+- `-d, --dry-run` - Simulate the operation without downloading
-- `-l, --log-level <level>` – Override the log level
+- `-l, --log-level <level>` - Override the log level
-- `-m, --max-concurrency <number>` – Max concurrent downloads for directories
+- `-m, --max-concurrency <number>` - Max concurrent downloads for directories
-- `-o, --overwrite` – Overwrite existing local files
+- `-o, --overwrite` - Overwrite existing local files
-- `-p, --pretty` – Pretty-print the JSON output
+- `-p, --pretty` - Pretty-print the JSON output
-- `-t, --timeout <ms>` – Set the request timeout in milliseconds
+- `-t, --timeout <ms>` - Set the request timeout in milliseconds
-- `-v, --verbose` – Enable verbose logging
+- `-v, --verbose` - Enable verbose logging

 ## `du`